awspring/spring-cloud-aws/spring-cloud-aws-samples/spring-cloud-aws-parameter-store-sample/infrastructure/README.md

 * `cdk destroy`.

 You will need following policies to run cdk and Sample app:
+(Ideally this should be two different policies.
+One just for ssm and another for cloudFormations.
+For sake of sample and simplicity we will use one.)
 * `{
       "Version": "2012-10-17",
       "Statement": [